Contact Information

 • Feeding of Milk: The amount of milk or reconstituted milk replacer fed, and the consistency between feedings impacts growth and the ability of calves to fight an infection, if challenged.
 Feedings should be done at the same time each day, with milk or milk replacer of good quality with the proportion of the components kept constant to minimize stress.
 The same feeding equipment should not be used on sick and healthy calves.

-• Ventilation within Calf Barns: Calves should not have contact with other calves.
-This can be achieved by using solid walls.
-No more than two solid walls should be utilized on the calf pen, with the back and front of the pen allowing for natural ventilation.
+• Ventilation within Calf Barns: For calves raised in individual pens,no more than two solid walls should be utilized on the calf pen, with the back and front of the pen allowing for natural ventilation.
 Ventilation decreases the airborne bacterial counts, minimizing the risks of infection.
 It also decreases the concentration of ammonia and dust in the air, which can reach the alveoli of the calf’s lung and cause irritation and inflammatory reactions.
 The ventilation system must provide air exchanges equal to 15 cubic feet per minute.
 During the winter, the ventilation system must perform 4 air turns per hour, and during the summer a minimum of 30 turns per hour.

 • Density and grouping: The heifers must be raised in smaller groups (less than 10 animals per group, and at least 22 to 33 square feet per calf).
 The higher the number of animals in a small area, the greater the chances of spreading disease among calves.
 When dealing with heifers that were raised individually, keeping the number of animals in the group lower is essential.
 After weaning these heifers will be learning how to compete with others.
 This leads to an increased stress condition that can increase drastically the incidence of BRD.
 Keeping the weaned heifers in small groups is essential since BRD accounts for 46.5% of the death losses in weaned heifers.